 Mirror Lake Dissolved Oxygen

-Mirror Lake has experienced hypoxic conditions (<2 mg/L) at the lake bottom in 2015, 2016, and 2017.
-In 2017 the size and duration of the hypoxic zone was both larger and longer than in 2015 or 2016.
+Mirror Lake has experienced hypoxic conditions (<2 mg/L) at the lake bottom in 2015, 2016, 2017, and 2018.
+In 2017 and 2018 the size and duration of the hypoxic zone was both larger and longer than in 2016.
 Understanding the extent, duration, and cause of hypoxia is important to maintaining the health of many aquatic organisms, including fish.

 Mirror Lake Chloride